 If you cancel or are reported as a no-show:

 - You get 1 fee waiver a month which resets after the start of a new month.

 - After that, a $5 charge for each cancellation will be made any time you cancel after the scheduling deadline.

 - If a 4th cancellation occurs in a month, you will incur an automatic charge of $10 for that cancellation and any cancellation after that, until the next calendar month.

-Last minute cancellations (ones which take place less than 1 hour before the start of your trip) are especially tough and will always incur a charge.
+Last minute cancellations (ones which take place less than 1 hour before the time of the first scheduled pickup) are especially tough and will always incur a charge.
 Fee waivers can’t be applied to last minute cancellations.

 Drivers can now decline a route, and set a preference for future matches.
 If the pickup, drop-off, or combination of the two don’t work for you, just let us know.
 Note: you do not have to cancel the carpool when setting a preference.
 However, if you need to cancel, you will not be charged a cancellation fee when customizing your trips.